jinsenglin/diskimage-builder/README.md

 ssh_pwauth: True
 USERDATA

-## will setup hostname "centos7"
-## will setup password "passw0rd" for user specified in the /etc/cloud/cloud.cfg , which means "centos" in this case
-## will setup password "pass1" for user "user1"
+## will setup password "pass2000" for user "root"
-## will setup random password for user "user2"
+## will setup password "pass2000" for user "centos"
 ```

 # Addiontional Resources